 What should foreign inventors for US patents do if the invention was not made in USA?

 Countries outside the US typically have their own foreign filing licenses and rules regarding when an invention made in their country can be applied for patent protection abroad.

-Inventions Made in China
+Inventions made in China

-For inventions developed in China, China’s patent laws require approval before any patent applications may be filed outside of China.
+For inventions developed in China, China’s patent laws may require approval before any patent applications may be filed outside of China.
 To obtain permission to patent outside China, a patent application or a request for a confidentiality examination may be filed with China’s Patent Office, known as SIPO (State Intellectual Property Office of the People’s Republic of China).
 A PCT application filed with SIPO as the Receiving Office will be considered as a simultaneous request for a confidentiality examination.

 Patent foreign filing license and restrictions on inventions made in foreign countries (outside US)

 Foreign inventors and applicants must be careful if they seek to file their first patent application on an invention in the US.
 Local laws of each country may restrict inventions developed in those countries from being applied for first in another country.
 Some countries want the first patent application on an invention developed in their territory to be filed first with their patent office.

 If you are inventor or applicant based outside the US and you wish to file the first patent application on a non-US invention with the USPTO, take a look at WIPO’s list of countries with foreign filing restrictions and links to relevant laws.

 Need to file a petition for Foreign Filing License?

 Contact US patent attorney Vic Lin by email at email@example.com or call (949) 223-9623 to explore how we can obtain a foreign filing license to enable you to file your first patent application outside the US.